kpx-dev/networth/README.md

 ## Project Structure

+Each folder below has its own instruction, please go there to read and set it up.

 [/api](api/) - REST API written in Golang, handling backend.

 [/bin](bin/) - scripts to help automating things during development.